Are Investors Undervaluing These Finance Stocks Right Now?

 On top of the Zacks Rank, investors can also look at our innovative Style Scores system to find stocks with specific traits.
 For example, value investors will want to focus on the "Value" category.
 Stocks with high Zacks Ranks and "A" grades for Value will be some of the highest-quality value stocks on the market today.

-One stock to keep an eye on is Credit Suisse Group (CS).
-CS is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A.
+Silvercrest Asset Management Group (SAMG) is a stock many investors are watching right now.
+SAMG is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock is trading with a P/E ratio of 10.13, which compares to its industry's average of 13.67.
+Over the past 52 weeks, SAMG's Forward P/E has been as high as 10.18 and as low as 7.90, with a median of 8.78.

-We should also highlight that CS has a P/B ratio of 0.54.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 1.36.
-Within the past 52 weeks, CS's P/B has been as high as 0.80 and as low as 0.49, with a median of 0.56.
+Another valuation metric that we should highlight is SAMG's P/B ratio of 2.25.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks solid versus its industry's average P/B of 2.85.
+Over the past year, SAMG's P/B has been as high as 2.38 and as low as 1.85, with a median of 2.11.

 Value investors also use the P/S ratio.
 The P/S ratio is is calculated as price divided by sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-CS has a P/S ratio of 0.85.
-This compares to its industry's average P/S of 1.83.
+This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
+SAMG has a P/S ratio of 1.95.
+This compares to its industry's average P/S of 3.02.

-Finally, investors should note that CS has a P/CF ratio of 15.21.
+Finally, our model also underscores that SAMG has a P/CF ratio of 10.76.
 This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 25.54.
-Within the past 12 months, CS's P/CF has been as high as 16.91 and as low as 6.23, with a median of 13.21.
+This stock's P/CF looks attractive against its industry's average P/CF of 14.29.
+Over the past 52 weeks, SAMG's P/CF has been as high as 15.35 and as low as 9.20, with a median of 10.61.

-Another great Banks - Foreign stock you could consider is UniCredit (UNCFF), which is a # 2 (Buy) stock with a Value Score of A.
+If you're looking for another solid Financial - Investment Management value stock, take a look at Victory Capital Holdings (VCTR).
+VCTR is a # 2 (Buy) stock with a Value score of A.

+Shares of Victory Capital Holdings are currently trading at a forward earnings multiple of 7.33 and a PEG ratio of 0.74 compared to its industry's P/E and PEG ratios of 13.67 and 0.69, respectively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report